 - Beyond Visitor Logs: The White House should move beyond the visitor logs disclosure policy, to a reliable lobbying disclosure policy for the White House and its officials.
 The visitor logs were never intended to become an accountability mechanism, and while they’ve been used to create important narratives about power in Washington, there are significant shortfalls in how they’re enforced that show that they’re ultimately insufficient for the task the current administration has assigned them.

-- Publicly Manage Data: All major datasets and information systems should be publicly listed by central authority in the White House, or by every agency.
-The biggest shortfall with federal data transparency policy is that it's not comprehensive, and agencies often ignore it, since decisions about what information gets published happen in private.
-If agencies take responsibility for their information and data, then we'll see more data, they'll make better decisions in the public interest, and if they don't, those decisions will be reviewable.
+- Publicly Manage Data: All major data sets and information systems should be publicly listed by central authority in the White House, or by every agency.
+The biggest shortfall with federal data transparency policy is that it’s not comprehensive, and agencies often ignore it, since decisions about what information gets published happen in private.
+If agencies take responsibility for their information and data, then we’ll see more data, they’ll make better decisions in the public interest.
+If they don’t, those decisions will be reviewable.
 Public lists of public information will continue to be a top priority for Sunlight during the next administration.

 - Other Agencies and Money in Politics: Other agencies and independent agencies can also help safeguard some accountability for how our elections are financed.
 The FCC, as they build to comprehensive disclosure of public files (which should not have been delayed), should ensure that they’re creating the most robust, useful disclosure of ad-buy information, including all markets, structured data, and FEC identifiers.
 The FCC should also create an online database of political ads, so that efforts like Sunlight’s Ad Hawk have a canonical list to refer to.
 The IRS should investigate and enforce their C4 rules, the FEC needs fundamental reform, and the SEC should pursue corporate reforms that can mitigate the worst corporate political abuses.